Alejogb1/job-board/blog-data/how-do-i-dynamically-cast-types-in-pattern-matching.md

 id: "how-do-i-dynamically-cast-types-in-pattern-matching"
 ---

-Alright, let’s tackle this one.
+, let’s tackle this one.
 I remember back in the early days of working on a large-scale data pipeline, we faced a similar conundrum involving dynamic type handling during data transformation.
 The problem arose from various sources emitting data in slightly different formats; we needed a flexible pattern matching mechanism capable of discerning and processing these disparate types on the fly.
 It's a situation where static type systems alone don't offer sufficient adaptability, requiring us to lean into dynamic type handling techniques.

 The core challenge you're facing, as I understand it, revolves around the fact that traditional pattern matching often works best with statically known types.
 When you introduce a situation where the type of a variable isn't determined until runtime—a common occurrence when dealing with serialized data, heterogeneous data streams, or pluggable architectures—you need a different approach.
 It's crucial to avoid resorting to a series of cascading `if/else` checks based on `instanceof` type checks, as this quickly becomes unwieldy and brittle, violating the open/closed principle.
 Instead, we need a way to encapsulate behavior based on discovered types, thereby dynamically enabling pattern matching.